mettledrum/what_when/README.md

 - actually hook up to Heroku dyno running cron
 - ~~allow users to toggle recurrences~~
 - ~~allow users to delete the reminders~~ can now delete by rank
-- add tests _of course of course_!
+- add tests _or die_!
+- make month repetition account for different month days
+- add user authentication on an endpoint